dbomoto/MLO_Accounting_app/README.md

 Test 3, if replit contributions is accepted by github SSH is ready. see if commit via replit function is accepted not as my contribution.
+FAIL.
+Github still does not recognize it via replit function